 Covid-19 Updates & Impact

-COVID – 19 Foothill and De Anza News Updates
+COVID – 19 Foothill and De Anza Support Students

 As you might expect, the COVID-19 pandemic is hitting our community college students hard.
 Their lives are changing daily with the outbreak.
 Staff, faculty, students, and administrators have done amazing work to create a virtual learning environment and support our students and community in other essential ways.
 We are proud of the work that is being done at our colleges and want to share these inspiring moments with you!
-Below you'll find some highlights.
-Check back often for updates and more news!
+Below you'll find some highlights from our early responses.

 Emergency Funds Prove to be Lifesavers for Students